-Gene recalled the scene from 2001: A Space Odyssey in which Dave Bowman crosses the interface between the universe known to him and, well, somewhere else.
+Gene recalled the scene from 2001: A Space Odyssey in which Dave Bowman crosses the chasm separating the universe known to him and, well, somewhere else.
 Space and time rush by as he descends into what looks and feels like madness.

 Darkness.
 Light.
 Starscapes.
 Landscapes.
 Everything.

 Dave’s first toehold takes the form of a beautiful, sterile room.
-Once there, he experiences a sequence of episodes that chronicle his gradual aging and death.
+There he experiences a series of episodes that trace his gradual aging and death.
 In his final moments, Dave is reborn as the starchild, a projection of his… being made by the device known as the monolith.

 The mystery of 2001 had always fascinated Gene.
 She occasionally revisited the story, curious to see what new seams she might find.
 In her idle moments, Gene sometimes focused on the monolith.
 The rectangular object was presented as the crowning technological achievement of a long-departed alien civilization—something like a sarcophagus.
 There it was again.

 Gene had been staring at a stone bench in the 24th Street BART station, lost in thought, waiting to begin her journey back to Palo Alto.
 She planned to catch an evening lecture at Stanford and hoped to wander around campus for a couple of hours beforehand.
 Gene closed her eyes as her train arrived, trying desperately to reorganize her thoughts.

 The Gates of Hell sculpture outside the Cantor Arts Center loomed over everything in its vicinity.
 Gene thought Rodin must have been mad.
 The work was inspired by Dante’s Inferno and had taken the artist decades to realize.
 Writhing bodies littered across the bronze doors made Gene wonder if she was just another damned soul.
 She shuddered and turned to make her way across the grassy Oval.